 - New commitments.
 This section should include a description of any commitments anticipated during the Closure Period, as well as plans for a contingency amount to cover unexpected Closure Expenses (if applicable).

-- This section should indicate how any outstanding (not yet reimbursed) tax amounts will be reimbursed by no later than 60 days after the Compact End Date (per section 5.9.8).
+- Taxes: This section should indicate how any outstanding (not yet reimbursed) tax amounts will be reimbursed by no later than 60 days after the Compact End Date (per section 10.7).

 - Monitoring and Evaluation:

 - This section should provide a brief overview of the closure strategy for M&E disaggregated by Project and Activity as structured in the M&E plan.
-The closure strategy should: a) highlight any data collection activities, such as surveys, impact evaluations, and special studies that are at risk of not being completed by the Compact End Date; and b) include a description of all M&E activities that are planned to be conducted after the Compact End Date and before the Closure Date as agreed by MCC.
+The closure strategy should: a) highlight any data collection activities, such as surveys, evaluations, and special studies that are at risk of not being completed by the Compact End Date; and b) include a description of all M&E activities that are planned to be conducted after the Compact End Date and before the Closure Date as agreed by MCC.

-- This section should describe the data and documentation to be provided as electronic copies to MCC (or to the independent evaluator, where appropriate, according to MCC’s Transparent, Reproducible and Ethical Data and Documentation Guidelines (TREDD), including: (a) all MCC-funded survey data sets and supporting materials, such as questionnaires, enumerator field guides, data entry manuals, data dictionaries, meta data and final reports; and (b) other analyses, evaluations, data quality reviews and/or special studies that were funded out of the M&E budget within the Compact, and (c) all supporting documentation for data reported in all ITTs.
+- This section should describe the data and documentation to be provided as electronic copies to MCC (or to the independent evaluator, where appropriate, according to MCC’s Transparent, Reproducible and Ethical Data and Documentation Guidelines (TREDD), including: (a) all MCC-funded survey data sets and supporting materials, such as questionnaires, enumerator field guides, data entry manuals, data dictionaries, meta data and final reports; (b) other analyses, evaluations, data quality reviews and/or special studies that were funded out of the M&E budget within the Compact, and (c) all supporting documentation for data reported in all ITTs.
 This section should describe how all submissions will comply with MCC’s TREDD Guidelines

 - If the individual serving in an M&E capacity will continue operations beyond the Closure Date through funding provided either by the Government or other sources, the Program Closure Plan should include a description and supporting documentation of the commitment from those funding sources.